Dyalog/ride/docs/protocol.md

 Request information about the current stack.

-Get information about the current threads.
+Get information about the current threads;
 <a name=GetThreads></a>
 ```json
 ["GetThreads",{}] // RIDE -> Interpreter
 ```
-The interpreter will respond with ReplyGetThreads:
 ```json
 ["ReplyGetThreads",{"threads":[
     {"description":"","state":"Session","tid":0,"flags":"Normal","Treq":""},